Snaatak-Infra-Titans/sprint-0/Applications/ReactJS/Installation/Bash_Script.sh.md

 <a id="important-notes"></a>

-## Important Notes
+> [!IMPORTANT]

-* Always run scripts from project root
+> - Always run scripts from project root
-* Ensure Node.js is installed before execution
+> - Ensure Node.js is installed before execution
-* Do not manually modify node_modules
+> - Do not manually modify node_modules
-* Always test after build or upgrade
+> - Always test after build or upgrade
 ---

 <a id="best-practices"></a>